MARKS AND SPENCER GROUP PLC

 Marc Bolland, Chief Executive said:

-We expect the pressure on consumers' disposable incomes to continue in 2013.
-As a result we remain cautious about the outlook for the year ahead.
-Our plan is to transform Marks & Spencer from a traditional UK retailer to an international multi-channel retailer.
-We are making good progress against this plan.
+In January we said we expect the pressure on consumers' disposable incomes to continue throughout 2013.
+As a result we were cautious about the outlook for the year ahead and this view remains unchanged.
+We continue to make good progress in transforming Marks & Spencer from a traditional UK retailer to an international multi-channel retailer.

-Marks and Spencer Group plc will report its fourth quarter trading statement on 11 April 2013.
+Marks and Spencer Group plc will report its full year results on 21 May 2013.